baking-bad/tzkt/README.md

 That's it.
 If you want to run the indexer as a daemon, take a look at this guide: https://docs.microsoft.com/aspnet/core/host-and-deploy/linux-nginx?view=aspnetcore-3.1#create-the-service-file.

-### Build, configure and run Tzkt API for the carthagenet indexer
+### Build, configure and run Tzkt API for the delphinet indexer

-Suppose you have already created database `cartha_tzkt_db`, database user `tzkt` and cloned Tzkt repo to `~/tzkt`.
+Suppose you have already created database `delphi_tzkt_db`, database user `tzkt` and cloned Tzkt repo to `~/tzkt`.

 #### Build API

 ````
 cd ~/tzkt/Tzkt.Api/
-dotnet publish -o ~/cartha-tzkt-api
+dotnet publish -o ~/delphi-tzkt-api
 ````

 #### Configure API

-Edit configuration file `~/cartha-tzkt-api/appsettings.json` with your favorite text editor.
+Edit configuration file `~/delphi-tzkt-api/appsettings.json` with your favorite text editor.
 What you need is to specify `ConnectionStrings.DefaultConnection`, a connection string for the database created above.

 By default API is available on ports 5000 (HTTP) and 5001 (HTTPS).
 If you want to use HTTPS, you also need to configure certificates.